Top Banks in Uganda

 For anyone who is considering a banking career in Uganda, this list of top banks in Uganda is a helpful guide on where to start.
 To learn more, see our list of financial institutions.

 One of the licensed commercial banks in Uganda is Stanbic Bank, which is a majority-owned subsidiary of Stanbic Africa Holdings Limited.
 The bank offers a comprehensive range of banking products and services, such as savings, loans, investments, debit and credit cards, and mortgages.

 Stanbic Bank was established in 1906 under the name National Bank of India.
 It became Grindlays Bank until 1991 when Standard Bank bought the Grindlays Bank network in Africa.
 It was then renamed as Stanbic Bank (Uganda) Limited.
 Its headquarters is in Kampala.

 Net income: UGX 200.47 billion (2017)

 Total assets: UGX 5.4 trillion (2017)

-Development Finance Company of Uganda Bank Limited, or DFCU Bank, is the second largest commercial bank in Uganda.
-DFCU offers several banking products and services, including loans, savings, checking, debit and credit cards, investments and mortgages through its network of 68 branches and 100 ATMs throughout the country.
+Development Finance Company of Uganda Bank Limited, or DFCU Bank, is the second largest of the commercial banks in Uganda.
+DFCU offers several banking products and services, including loans, savings, checking, debit and credit cards, investments, and mortgages, through its network of 68 branches and 100 ATMs throughout the country.
 Established in 1964, DFCU Bank is based in Kampala.

 Revenue: UGX 519.88 billion (2017)